Slowdown in branching Brownian motion with inhomogeneous variance: Crossing estimates

-because under $P_K$, \(B_t\) is positive until the time \(H_0\) and the deterministic term in the integral in \eqref{eq:145} is bounded by a constant $C$.
-In order to bound $\E[R_{[s_0,T]}]$, we note that the expectation on the right side of \eqref{eq:145} equals
+because under $P_K$, \(B_t\) is positive until the time \(H_0(B)\) and the factor in front of $T^{1/3}$ in the integral in \eqref{eq:145} is bounded by a constant $C$.
+In order to bound $\E[R_{\kappa T^{2/3},T]}]$, we note that the expectation on the right side of \eqref{eq:145} equals

-where $G(x,y;t)$ is the fundamental solution to the PDE \eqref{eq:pde}, with $Q(t) = q_T(J(t/T))$ (see \cite[Sections~5.2.1 and 5.2.8]{Gardiner} for an elementary, but somewhat non-rigorous presentation, and \cite[Sections~I.XI.7 and 2.IX.13]{Doob} for the formal definition of parabolic measure and its relation to hitting time distributions for Brownian motion).
-Now, by Proposition~\ref{prop:fund_estimate} and \eqref{eq:green}, there exists a positive function $Q_*(t)\le Q(t)$, such that for every $t\in [s_0,T]$,
+where $G(x,y;t)$ is the fundamental solution to the PDE \eqref{eq:pde}, with $Q(t) = q_T(J(t/T))$ (see \cite[Sections~5.2.1 and 5.2.8]{Gardiner} for an elementary, but somewhat non-rigorous proof of this fact, and \cite[Sections~I.XI.7 and 2.IX.13]{Doob} for the formal definition of parabolic measure and its relation to hitting time distributions for Brownian motion).
+Now, by \eqref{eq:ihp2} of Corollary~\ref{cor:G_estimate_1},